Reviewing Invacare (IVCRQ) and Its Rivals

-Invacare (NYSE:IVCRQ – Get Rating) is one of 50 public companies in the “Surgical appliances & supplies” industry, but how does it weigh in compared to its competitors?
-We will compare Invacare to related companies based on the strength of its institutional ownership, earnings, analyst recommendations, risk, valuation, dividends and profitability.
+Invacare (NYSE:IVCRQ – Get Rating) is one of 50 publicly-traded companies in the “Surgical appliances & supplies” industry, but how does it weigh in compared to its competitors?
+We will compare Invacare to related companies based on the strength of its dividends, risk, valuation, institutional ownership, analyst recommendations, earnings and profitability.

-This table compares Invacare and its competitors top-line revenue, earnings per share (EPS) and valuation.

 Analyst Recommendations

-This is a breakdown of current ratings and recommmendations for Invacare and its competitors, as reported by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Invacare and its competitors, as reported by MarketBeat.

 |Sell Ratings